 What is it?

-Turo Go gives hosts the ability to lock and unlock their vehicles through the Turo app.
-With this new feature, hosts will be able to share their cars without the hassle of being present.
-Turo Go will also help you locate your vehicle and track your car’s mileage and fuel level, improving both the host and guest experience.*
+With Turo Go, hosts will be able to share their cars without the hassle of being present.
+Turo Go will also help hosts locate their vehicles and track their car’s mileage and fuel level, improving both the host and guest experience.*

 To use Turo Go, a device must be installed in your vehicle.
 Turo Go can only be accessed via the Turo app.
 To learn more about pricing, eligibility, and how to register, check out this article.
 You can read the full terms of the Turo Go program here.